STRUCTURAL FORCES

 We have three main forces that are at the core of how materials respond to external factors: compression, tension, and shear.
 These forces come into play when an external force is applied to an object.
 How the object reacts to these forces depends mainly on how the force is applied in relation to the object.

 However, when we dig deeper, we discover that there are six categories of stress identified: compression, tension, shear, bending, torsion, and fatigue.
 For example, when we talk about bending, it's essentially a combination of compression and tension forces working within an object.
-Similarly, torsion happens when there's a twist, which is like shear with a twist, often caused by a rotational force known as a moment.
+Similarly, torsion happens when there's a twist, which is like shear but non linear forces, often caused by a rotational force known as a moment.
 It's important to note that fatigue doesn't belong to the force category.
 Instead, it's a material property related to how well an object can endure repeated stress over time.

 Before we dive into a detailed exploration of each stress type for a deeper understanding, let's take a moment to distinguish between force and stress.
 Here's the key differences between them: